DNKpp/mimicpp/README.md

 ## Known Issues

+### Clang-18.1 + libc++
+Date: 25.09.2024

-* Clang-18.1 introduced a regression regarding the ``std::invocable`` concept and a default parameter of type ``std::source_location``.
-On this version, all invocable checks will fail.
+This combination introduced a regression regarding the ``std::invocable`` concept and a default parameter of type ``std::source_location``.
+On this version, all invocable checks will fail, but the ``std::is_invocable`` trait still works as expected.
+Unfortunatly this can not solved easily by this lib, sorry for that.

 Clang-17 and Clang-19 do not suffer from this issue.
+For more information have a look at: https://github.com/llvm/llvm-project/issues/106428